 You’ve been preparing all these weeks and months for the CPA Exam; you should also take some time to prepare for the testing experience itself.
-Knowing and understanding the process at the Prometric testing center may not remove the exam jitters but it will help to reduce the stress level a bit.
+Knowing and understanding the process at Prometric testing center will help reduce your exam-day stress.

 When you walk into the testing center, you will be greeted by a Test Center Administrator (TCA) who will help you with the check-in process.